basmahassan2215/AutomationTask/README.md

   However this report will get the results of the tests in TestBase as its dependencies releated to Allure TestNG not Cucumber as i prefere to run the feature files through Cucumber report

-  to run allure report for cucumber add there in POM file
+  To run the allure report for cucumber
+  -- add these in the POM.xml file

   <dependencies>
     <dependency>